Decentralization: A Qualitative Survey of Node Operators: Analysis

-The effect of this potential foundation coercion implies that the difference between permissioned and permissionless network is not that dissimilar in terms of weighted power in a network topology.
+This potential coercion implies that permissioned and permissionless networks are not that dissimilar in governance topology.
 In a permissioned ledger, an authority always has the power of veto.
 In a permissionless ledger, in practice, an authority often has the power to coerce key agents.
-We address this in Table \ref{table:leviathan_table_1} below, where in cases of low or medium dispersion of decision-making power, the way in which a change to ledger state could be forced differs only in that on a permissionless ledger, stakers are an additional potential attacking agent.
+One might go further and say that just as decentralization must be evaluated in a system at runtime, the same is true of the degree to which it is truly `permissionless.'
+We address this in Table \ref{table:leviathan_table_1}, where in cases of low or medium dispersion of decision-making power, the way in which a change to ledger state could be forced differs only in that on a permissionless ledger, stakers are an additional potential attacking agent.